 Cockpits and operating theatres do not worship solo brilliance.
 They design against it.
 People with deep skill still challenge each other step by step because the cost of private certainty is too high.
 The accountable leader is no different.
 What they should not do is protect the decision from scrutiny in the name of authority.

 The Erebus disaster remains one of the bleakest reminders.
-The Mahon Report of the Royal Commission on the Mount Erebus disaster dealt with a small administrative decision that changed the navigation coordinates given to the crew of Air New Zealand Flight 901.
-The change was not properly communicated.
-The pilots flew an automated track into terrain they could not see, and 257 people died.
-A junior Decider made a small choice.
-The organisation treated communication as clerical detail because that is what bureaucracies do when nobody senior wants to own the chain.
-Catastrophe followed.
+The Mahon Report of the Royal Commission on the Mount Erebus disaster dealt with a small administrative change to the navigation coordinates given to Air New Zealand Flight 901.
+It was not properly communicated, the pilots flew an automated track into terrain they could not see, and 257 people died.
+That is what happens when a minor decision moves quietly through a system that assumes somebody else is watching.
+If you are carrying a serious decision now, do not confuse solitude with strength.
+Build the cross-check and make sure implementers understand the assumptions behind the job they have been given.
+Solitude is not strength.
+Unchecked authority is just private certainty with better furniture.

 Grant Purdy is the co-author, with Roger Estall, of Deciding (2020), and the architect of the Universal Decision-Making Method.